tsmanner/terrasa-private/planning.md

 {% include dnd/encounter-body.html name="Refugees Being Chased" %}

 {% capture text %}
 This is a group of refugees, mostly farmers and their families, displaced from their small village nearby by some undead.
 They had escaped that danger, only to be attacked again just up there by more!
+Talking to one of the refugees, they reveal that they were attacked from the west about a mile north of town.
+(That's near the old temple, if they don't remember, Kilvin will lulz).
 {% endcapture %}{{ text | markdownify }}

 {% include dnd/encounter-foot.html name="Refugees Being Chased" %}